KatoVanLaer/KatoVanLaer/README.md

 ## Hi there 👋
+*Sometimes the smallest things take up the most room in your heart.* Winnie The Pooh

+🔭 I’m currently working on data analysis.

 <!--
 **KatoVanLaer/KatoVanLaer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.